 Aquatics to Restore Health (formerly Aquatic Neuro Wellness)

 This group water exercise program can help lessen symptoms of chronic disease.
-The program is designed to improve balance, flexibility, strength, and walking ability through water’s buoyant environment.
-Water allows the freedom to move and exercise with more ease and less pain.
+The program is designed to improve balance, flexibility, strength, and walking ability through water’s buoyant environment which allows greater ease of movement and less pain.
 Caregivers are welcome to participate.
 Offered 2x/week

 Cancer Survivorship - Aquatic and Land-Based Classes

-Exercise program for cancer survivors to build strength, balance, flexibility, and recover stamina through all stages of survivorship.
+This is an exercise program for cancer survivors intended to build strength, balance and flexibility and recover stamina through all stages of survivorship.
 Although methods of cancer detection and treatment have improved, the side effects of treatment can cause profound debilitation that may linger years after treatment ends.
-Exercise during and after cancer treatment is safe, and it minimizes many of the negative physical and emotional side effects.
-Aquatic exercise allows you the freedom to move and exercise with more ease and less pain.
+Exercise during and after cancer treatment is safe and minimizes many of the negative physical and emotional side effects.
 Aquatic exercise can also assist with edema management when extremities are underwater.
 Offered 2x/week

 Cycling to Restore Health (formerly Cycling for Neuro Wellness)